peter/clojure-cms-api/README.md

 ## TODO

+* Associations/Relationships
+  * Should be between models instead of between colls
+  * Only filter out published versions of associated models if that model is published/versioned
+  * Validate id references before save (also needed for published_version)
+  * sort/limit/fields options for relationships?

 * Versioning
   * get/list version query parameter (id|latest|published)
   * Move versioned-model into framework

 * Make version param apply also to relationships

-* Associations/Relationships
-  * Validate id references before save (also needed for published_version)
-  * sort/limit/fields options for relationships?

 * Add more models with associations